pombase/website/src/docs/faq/how-can-i-find-s-pombe-orthologs-of-a-human-gene.md

 described in the [Orthologs documentation](/documentation/orthologs).

-To find *${species_abbrev}* orthologs for a human gene, you can search for the standard human gene name in the simple search box in the page header.
+To find *${species_abbrev}* orthologs for a human gene, you can search for the standard human gene symbol in the simple search box in the page header.
 For example, searching for human *ABTB1* will retrieve the *${species_abbrev}* gene *btb3*.
-To find standard human gene names, you can search [HGNC](http://www.genenames.org/).
-Note that in a few cases, a human gene name will coincidentally match a name or synonym of a non-orthologous *${species_abbrev}* gene as well as the actual curated ortholog(s), so please check the gene pages carefully, especially if your search retrieves more than one result.
+To find standard human gene symbols, you can search [HGNC](http://www.genenames.org/).
+Note that in a few cases, a human gene symbol will coincidentally match a symbol or synonym of a non-orthologous *${species_abbrev}* gene as well as the actual curated ortholog(s), so please check the gene pages carefully, especially if your search retrieves more than one result.